freddyox/freddyox.github.io/_posts/2017-07-27-double-pendulum.md

 ---

 ## Overview
-A small video displaying the simulation may be seen <a href="https://youtu.be/CuhPbDQs3eY">here</a>.
+<a href="https://youtu.be/CuhPbDQs3eY">A small video displaying the simulation may be seen here</a>.

 <span class="image left">
 <img src="/images/double_pend/double_pend_long.png" alt="" width="99%" height="99%"/>